in

 Turquoise and Red

-Blue designer chest of drawers with a mirror and decor two red large vases Turquoise and red together are already such a standout color pairing, more so when you add some elements of gold into the picture.
+Turquoise and red together are already such a standout color pairing, more so when you add some elements of gold into the picture.

 This color combination can fit almost any design style that you could possibly think of, including vintage, modern, and custom-made.
 You can easily apply these colors to your furniture pieces, too.

-Colors That Go With Gold Walls
+Colors To Pair With Gold Walls

-Living room with gold accent wall brown wall paint and sputnik chandelier Gold walls are a rather unusual and challenging interior design theme.
+Gold walls are a rather unusual and challenging interior design theme.
 If not done right, they can actually make the room look tacky and overwhelming.
 Read more about what wall color goes with black furniture here.

 Neutrals with Deep Tones

-Luxury interior of living room with gold wall decoration Go with neutrals that have deep tones such as deep tans or beiges, dark olives and sages, dark brows slate and charcoal grays, and so on.
-These would create a contrast that can make the gold walls work for any living space.
+Go with neutrals that have deep tones, such as deep tans or beiges, dark olives and sages, dark brows slate and charcoal grays, and so on.
+These would create a contrast that can make the golden walls work for any living space.

 Dark Shades of Red

-Classic red and gold interior with couch and door Gold is essentially an extremely bright yellow color with warm undertones so it would make sense to go for analogous colors such as red, which also has a warm undertone.
+Gold is essentially an extremely bright yellow color with warm undertones, so it would make sense to go for analogous colors such as red, which also has a warm undertone.

-You’ve probably heard this rule in color theory repeatedly, but just in case, warm colors go with warm colors while cool colors go with cool colors.
+You’ve probably heard this rule in color theory repeatedly, but just in case, warm colors go with warm colors, while cool colors go with cool colors

 Orange Shades

 We get it.
-Red isn’t necessarily for everyone and if this is also the case for you, you can go for a more toned-down version that still yields a visually appealing effect: orange.
+Red isn’t necessarily for everyone, and if this is also the case for you, you can go for a more toned-down version that still yields a visually appealing effect: orange.

 Purple and Blue

-Luxurious blue brown burgundy living room in art deco style This is a bit contradictory to the color rule that “warm goes with warm” while “cool goes with cool” since both purple and blue have cool undertones.
+This is a bit contradictory to the color rule that “warm goes with warm” while “cool goes with cool” since both purple and blue have cool undertones.
 Still, interestingly, they work extremely well together.

 Matching Colors with Gold for Room Design Themes